How Natural Language Processing Can Help Product Discovery

 But semantic search couldn’t work without semantic relevance or a search engine’s capacity to match a page of search results to a specific user query.
 Since it translates a user’s, and in the case of e-commerce, a customer’s intent, it allows businesses to provide a better experience through a text-based search bar, exponentially increasing RPV for your brand.

 As NLP works to decipher search queries, ML helps product search technology become smarter over time.
-Working together, the two subsets of AI comprehend how people communicate across languages and learn from keywords and keyword phrases for better business results.
+Working together, the two subsets of AI use statistical methods to comprehend how people communicate across languages and learn from keywords and keyword phrases for better business results.

 Creating Recommendations and Pathways for Your Customers